CurveZ/Linux-ColorDir/ReadMe.md

 - macOS compatibility.
 - WSL support or dedicated version.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgments

-ColorDir is a tribute to the classic HDIR tool, bringing its nostalgic charm to modern Linux systems.
+ColorDir is a tribute to the classic MS-DOS HotDir tool, bringing its nostalgic charm to modern Linux systems.

 ---